JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 **[गो](https://go.dev "Go in Nepali")** **"Journey With Go - A Blog Series"** about the basics of Go `Go Basic`, advanced concepts in Go `Go Beyond Basics`, testing with go `Godog as Test Framework`, and many more.

 This is the third installment of the series.
-You are here which means you have most likely read the first and second blogs of the series.
+You are here, which means you have most likely read the first and second blogs of the series.
 If you haven't, please read them first [Go Basics](https://blog.jankaritech.com/#/blog/Journey%20With%20Go%20-%20A%20Blog%20Series/Go%20Basics%20-%20The%20Starting%20Point "Go Basics"), [Control Statements](https://blog.jankaritech.com/#/blog/Journey%20With%20Go%20-%20A%20Blog%20Series/Control%20Statements%20-%20Control%20Your%20Go "Control Statements").